-Is it also possible that the following is a more accurate explanation of the Gospel?
-“For God so loved His creation, both seen and unseen, existent in galaxies, planets, and energy, seen and unseen, beyond measure, He sent His Son, who has always been and through whom all else seen and unseen exists, to take three-dimensional form, and His Son lived faithfully in a manner that transcended such form, so that all who trust in Him could live eternally in God’s higher-dimensionality free from the fear of death in time and space.”
+Is it also possible that the following is a more accurate version of the Gospel?
+“For God so loved His creation, both seen and unseen, existent in galaxies, planets, and energy, beyond measure, He sent His Son, who has always been and through whom all else exists, to take three-dimensional form, and live a life transcending such form, so that all who trust in Him could live eternally and powerfully, in God’s higher-dimensionality, free from the fear of death in time and space.”

 What if Christ came to free us from a self-imposed trap of three-dimensions and the requisite fear and sin such a trap causes, and to reintroduce us to our rightful connection to higher dimensionality, through His own higher behavior and exploits.
 Perhaps by reconnecting to the Force that holds all things together, we too can be like gods.
 Maybe he came to show us we were eagles, desperately trapped by the delusion that we were chickens, pettily squabbling over seed on the ground, rather than souring on higher dimensional wings.
 Wings that can only be strengthened by use, which requires faith.